nstankov-bg/docs.plutus-community.com/docs/setup/CabalBuild.md

 ### Do NOT waste time building Cabal locally.
 It's provided in Nix.

 _**Note:**_
-**The setup assumes that you are running this from an already configured Nix-Shell, look that the [other guides](http://docs.plutus-community.com/) to setup this.**
+**The setup assumes that you are running this from an already configured Nix-Shell, look at the [other guides](http://docs.plutus-community.com/) to set this up.**

 ## Installation